onsip/sipjs.com/content/api/0.11.0/sessionDescriptionHandler.md

 When using SIP.js in Node.js, mobile apps, or other platforms, you can define a custom Session Description Handler using the [UA](../ua/)'s [sessionDescriptionHandlerFactory](../ua_configuration_parameters/#sessiondescriptionhandlerfactory) configuration parameter.

-A custom Session Description Handler just needs to implement a constructor and 6 methods, as outlined below.
+A custom Session Description Handler just needs to implement a factory and 6 methods, as outlined below.
 All the methods are required.
 It is recommended that any custom Session Description Handler also utilize modifiers, though this is not required.

 ### Attaching Media
 {:.no_toc}